mfelleisen/Santorini/Material/plan.md

 - create a remote proxy for the players

 - develop a client wrapper (for player implementations in your chosen language)
-- create a remote proxy for the administrator
+- create a remote proxy for the referee

 ## Stage 5